Patternslib/Patterns/demo/slideshow-builder/documentation.md

     </form>

 When the user clicks on the submit button, the slideshow is started with filters already applied in the URI based on the selection the user made.

+### Properties

+This pattern has no configurable properties.